 - Pour the wet ingredients into the dry and mix with a big spoon, just until combined (a few lumps are ok).
 The batter will be thick, but don’t worry!
 Divide the batter evenly between the 12 muffin cups.
 Sprinkle the tops of the muffins with turbinado sugar.
 Bake muffins for 13 to 15 minutes, or until the muffins are golden on top and a toothpick inserted into a muffin comes out clean.

 - Place the muffin tin on a cooling rack to cool.
-If you have leftover muffins, store them, covered, at room temperature for two days, or in the refrigerator for up to 4 days.
+If you have leftover muffins, store them, covered, at room temperature for up to 2 days, or in the refrigerator for up to 4 days.
 Freeze leftover muffins for up to 3 months.

 *If you are baking with honey: Honey tends to brown quickly, so to avoid overdone muffins, bake muffins at 325 degrees Fahrenheit until a toothpick inserted in the center comes out clean, about 23 to 25 minutes.

-Make it vegan: This is really my best guess, but I think you could replace the eggs with flax "eggs" and replace the yogurt with vegan buttermilk—try mixing 1½ teaspoons vinegar with a scant ½ cup non-dairy milk.
+Make it vegan: Replace the eggs with flax “eggs” and replace the yogurt with vegan buttermilk—try mixing 1 ½ teaspoons vinegar with a scant ½ cup non-dairy milk.
 Let it rest for 5 minutes before adding it to the other liquid ingredients.
-(You could also try using more applesauce in place of the yogurt but I'm not sure it's acidic enough to counteract the bitter taste of the baking soda.)
+(You could also try using more applesauce in place of the yogurt but I’m not sure it’s acidic enough to counteract the bitter taste of the baking soda.)

 Make it dairy free: See “buttermilk” option above.